aplus-framework/session/guide/index.rst

 Set-Cookie Permanent
 ####################

-It is possible to send the section's Set-Cookie header in all HTTP responses by setting the ``set_cookie_permanent`` option:
+It is possible to send the session's Set-Cookie header in all HTTP responses by setting the ``set_cookie_permanent`` option:

 .. code-block:: php